Improve your Engineering Knowledge

 The application of science enables us to determine the slope of land, and use machines to change slopes, so that land can be better used.
 It allows us to move liquids and solids in ways, and on a scale, that would otherwise be impossible; and it allows us to predict the stability or instability of things we build.

-The more that you study engineering and explore engineering solutions; the greater your ability will be, to conceive new solutions to new problems that arise.
+The more that you study and explore engineering solutions, the greater your ability will be to conceive solutions to new problems that arise.
+When you become attuned understanding how to use and manipulate machines or tools in several different contexts, your mind opens to seeing more possibilities.

 When you add life and work experience to what you learn here, your abilities will continue to grow.
 You career and business opportunities will be enhanced, and your potential to meet new challenges will continue to grow.